Nancy Gathungu

+Nancy Gathungu was educated at The Kenya High School.

 Career

 Gathungu is a career civil servant, joining the office of Auditor General in 1993 and being promoted up the ranks to Director Quality Assurance, Office of the Auditor General.
 At time of appointment, she was a Strategic Management PhD candidate at the Jomo Kenyatta University of Agriculture and Technology.
-Previous degrees include an MBA in Strategic Management and Bachelor Degree of Commerce (Accounting Option).
+Previous degrees include an MBA in Strategic Management and bachelor's degree of commerce (Accounting Option).

 At time of taking office in 2020, Gathungu had a net worth of Ksh30.89 million.